ben-dh3/broken_blog_application/html_challenges/02_using_templates_dynamic_page.md

 alternative](https://www.youtube.com/watch?v=hiQtX-3G_f0&t=0s) in the previous step._

-The HTML content we put in views is static by default.
+The HTML content we put in pages is static by default.

-We can use Jinja Templates to generate dynamically the HTML that is sent to the client, by replacing the dynamic parts of the HTML, which are delimited by Jinja tags (in between `{{` and `}}`).
+We can use Jinja Templates to dynamically generate the HTML that is sent to the client, by replacing the dynamic parts of the HTML, which are delimited by Jinja tags (in between `{{` and `}}`).

-The following example shows how a variable `name` can be used to change the view HTML content:
+The following example shows how a variable `name` can be used to change the HTML
+content:

 ```python
 # file: app.py